TfGM to test AI in managing Old Trafford traffic

 The trials have been funded by an £850,000 award from Innovate UK and are due to begin later this year, scheduled for appraisal in March of next year.

-The University of Huddersfield said the system can analyse data on the traffic flows and devise strategies for their management in a fraction of the time required by human operators.
+The University of Huddersfield said the system can analyse data from roadside sensors on the traffic flows and devise strategies for their management in a fraction of the time required by human operators.
 This can lead to steps such as optimising timings at traffic signals, adjusting indications of speed limits, closing lines and providing messages to drivers.

 Dealing with difficulties